PCR tests here to stay despite rise in rapid tests, say scientists

 But experts say rapid tests certainly have a role to play.

-Vice-dean of research at NUS' Saw Swee Hock School of Public Health, Associate Professor Alex Cook, said that frequent testing using a less sensitive test, such as a rapid test, will probably pick up more infections than infrequent testing with a more sensitive test like PCR .
+Associate Professor Alex Cook, vice-dean of research at NUS' Saw Swee Hock School of Public Health, said that frequent testing using a less sensitive test, such as a rapid test, will probably pick up more infections than infrequent testing with a more sensitive test like PCR .

 Associate Professor Hsu Li Yang, who is also from NUS' Saw Swee Hock School of Public Health, pointed out that more frequent testing creates more opportunities to detect the coronavirus.

-The vice-dean of global health and infectious diseases programme leader added: "In a situation where you need results in a hurry, (like) an hour or two before a mass event, you wouldn't be able to get a PCR result at all - hence the need for these rapid tests."
+Prof Hsu, who is vice-dean of global health and leader of the infectious diseases programme, added: "In a situation where you need results in a hurry, (like) an hour or two before a mass event, you wouldn't be able to get a PCR result at all - hence the need for these rapid tests."

-But Prof Hsu emphasised that more frequent testing with rapid tests cannot entirely replace PCR tests, as the former has its drawbacks.
+But Prof Hsu emphasised that more frequent testing with a rapid test cannot entirely replace PCR tests, as the former has its drawbacks.

 "More frequent testing increases the likelihood of a false-positive result for tests that are less specific, increases inconvenience for those taking the tests, and also increases the costs as compared to doing the tests less frequently," he said.